llandsmeer/arbor-online/README.md

  1) Download and unpack a [pyodide release](https://github.com/pyodide/pyodide/releases), both the `xbuildenv-*.tar.bz2` and `pyodide-*.tar.bz2` files.
  2) Find out the emscripten version, eg. by running `make -f Makefile.envs .output_vars | grep PYODIDE_EMSCRIPTEN_VERSION` in `xbuildenv-*/pyodide-root`
  3) Download the latest [emsdk release](https://emscripten.org/docs/tools_reference/emsdk.html)
- 4) Install the correct (same as pyodide) emscripten version using emsdk install/activate and the new paths to you environment
+ 4) Install the correct (same as pyodide) emscripten version using emsdk install/activate and the new paths to you environment.
+If you don't do this you'll get an infinite stream of annoying type errors.
  5) Download/git clone the arbor repository
  6) Build a regular (native) modcc binary
      - `mkdir build; cd build`